sourdough croissants

 I also love baking pastries with my sourdough starter!

-Shortly after developing my Sourdough Danish Pastries, I was determined to work out a sourdough croissant recipe that gave consistent results.
+Shortly after developing my Sourdough Danish Pastries, I was determined to work out a homemade sourdough croissant recipe that gave consistent results.

 What is a croissant?

 Croissant dough is laminated which means it is thinly layered with butter.
 This is done in a process of rolling and folding the dough after locking in a butter block that you form first.
-Lamination creates those amazing flaky layers and light texture.

 The dough is then cut and shaped.
 The croissants are brushed with an egg wash after proofing to make them deeply golden and shiny out of the oven.